Lazytangent/debugging-notes/README.md

 A compilation of errors you might see during Week 16 of App Academy's Online SWE bootcamp.

+## Chrome Debugger

+To use the Chrome debugger:

+* Add a `debugger` in the code that you're trying to hit, like a thunk or a reducer to make sure that you're updating state correctly
+* Open the browser console
+* Trigger the function.
+Depending on when your thunk is dispatched, it could be triggered when you reload the page or click a button
+* Your app should pause when it hits the debugger and you can inspect variabels in your Chrome DevTools
+* You may step through or continue using the debugger menu bar

+For more information, check out this page: [JavaScript Debugger].

 ## `Route Not Found` errors

 If you're getting a `404` error where you can't get to a route, and you see the